Summer today, hot.

-Then it was straight into a 600m hill climb.
-By the time I was at the top it was warm, no clouds.
+Then it was straight into a 600 m hill climb.
+By the time I was at the top it was warm, with no clouds.

 The weather forecast was the briefest ever: New Zealand — Fine.

 This is an old gold mining area starting with the initial rush in 1862, and dribbling on until around 100 years ago.
-Two of the original buildings have been restored but there’s some evidence of the 50 year occupation, piles of rocks where the gold mining took place and small piles of rocks around from old chimneys.
-But unless you know the history you might well miss all that, the efforts of a whole community has just evaporated.
+Two of the original buildings have been restored but there’s some evidence of the 50-year occupation, piles of rocks where the gold mining took place, and small piles of rocks around from old chimneys.
+But unless you know the history you might well miss all that, the efforts of a whole community have just evaporated.

-I guess the early miners did well but after that it was slow dangerous work, terrible conditions in winter.
+I guess the early miners did well but it was slow dangerous work, with terrible conditions in winter.

 I’d better get to work on reducing some of that food loading.